Couscous: Cuscuz

 Cuscuz (/pt/) is a couscous-like dish from the Northeast Region of Brazil.
 It is made out of cornmeal and eaten hot with meat and cold with milk.
-In the state of São Paulo, a speciality known as Cuscuz-paulista, is made with cornmeal, tomato sauce, tomato pieces, olive oil, boiled egg and other ingredients, such as peas, sweetcorn, hearts of palm and sardines.
+In the state of São Paulo, a speciality known as cuscuz-paulista is made with cornmeal, tomato sauce, tomato pieces, olive oil, boiled egg and other ingredients, such as peas, sweet corn, hearts of palm and sardines.
 It is also possible to find the dish made with shredded chicken, tuna or shrimp.
 All the ingredients are cooked in a pan and then placed and left to set in a mould with a hole in the middle.
-The Mould is then inverted onto a serving dish.
+The mould is then inverted onto a serving dish.

 Moghrabieh

-In the Levant, the dish known as moghrabieh (مغربية, a reference to the Maghreb region) uses the same durum-based semolina flour but rolled into larger (5-6 mm in diameter) 'pearls' to create a dish that is popular across Jordan, Lebanon and Syria.
+In the Levant, the dish known as moghrabieh (مغربية, a reference to the Maghreb region) uses the same durum-based semolina flour but rolled into larger (5-6 mm in diameter) 'pearls' to create a dish that is commonly served across Jordan, Lebanon and Syria.
 The pearls are either cooked as part of a stew or flavored with cinnamon and served alongside a chicken and chickpea broth.

 Maftoul

-Palestinian maftoul (مفتول) uses granules that are larger than the North African variety but smaller than moghrabieh pearls (2-3 mm in diameter) and made with bulgur or Semolina, or a mix of both, white or whole wheat flour are sometimes used in place of semolina, which can sometimes be expensive.
+Palestinian maftoul (مفتول, also romanized as maftool) uses granules that are larger than the North African variety but smaller than moghrabieh pearls (2-3 mm in diameter) and made by hand-rolling bulgur into flour, the bulgur is soaked in water before its rolled.
+After the pearls are rolled, they are steamed then sun-dried for preservation.
+Some varieties use fine semolina, white, or whole flour, oil is also commonly added.
+The hand-rolling makes the grains uneven in shape and size compared to moghrabieh and similar foods.
 It is similarly served alongside a chicken and chickpea broth.
 "Maftoul" is an Arabic word derived from the root "fa-ta-la," which means to roll or to twist, describing the hand-rolling method used to make the granules.
+It is attested as early as 1907, in Elihu Grant's The Peasantry of Palestine.